apache/mxnet/README.md

 --------
 * Open sourced design note on useful insights that can re-used by general DL projects.
 * Flexible configuration, for arbitrary computation graph.
-* Mix and Maximize good flavours of programmingto maximize flexibility and efficiency.
+* Mix and Maximize good flavours of programming to maximize flexibility and efficiency.
 * Lightweight, memory efficient and portable to smart devices.
 * Scales up to multi GPUs and distributed setting with auto parallelism.
 * Support python, R, C++, Julia,